danigh99/labhouse-ai-tech-test/README.md

 # AI Image Generation Program

 This repository contains an AI-based image generation program designed for a technical test.
-The program uses the Stable Diffusion model to generate images in various styles and enhances faces using the GFPGAN model.
+The program uses the Stable Diffusion model to generate images in various styles and enhances face quality using the GFPGAN model.

 ## Features

 - **Style Transfer**: Generates images in specified styles (e.g., Roman, superhero, fantasy, LinkedIn, wizard).
 - **Face Enhancement**: Enhances the quality of faces in the generated images using GFPGAN.
+- **Gender Detection**: Detects the gender of faces in the input image and adjusts the generation prompts accordingly.
 - **Configurable Parameters**: Allows customization of inference steps, guidance scale, and strength for image generation.
 - **Random Seed Generation**: Generates images with random seeds for variability.
+- **Optimal GPU Memory Usage**: Configures PyTorch to use all available memory on the GPU.

 ## Requirements